History of the Buffalo Bills: 2024

+Construction of new stadium

-On December 21, 2012 team CEO Russ Brandon, New York Governor Andrew Cuomo, and Erie County Executive Mark Poloncarz announced a new 10-year lease for Ralph Wilson Stadium.
+On December 21, 2012, team CEO Russ Brandon, New York Governor Andrew Cuomo, and Erie County Executive Mark Poloncarz announced a new 10-year lease for Ralph Wilson Stadium.
 Included in the terms are $130 million in renovations and a $400 million penalty if the team relocates out of Buffalo (in addition to the NFL re-locating fee).
 A buyout window was inserted into the lease that allowed the team to cancel the lease for a reduced $28 million fee after the 2019 season.
 The lease will include the team paying for part of the renovations for the first time.
 The deal also calls for a committee to explore building a new stadium in the Buffalo vicinity, a proposal the Pegulas eventually began pursuing in 2019.
 On January 31, 2020, the Bills sent a formal letter to county executive Mark Poloncarz stating they would not exercise the buyout window.

+After the team reached a deal with the state of New York and Erie County after the 2022 season to construct a new stadium next to the current site, construction began afterwards with a completion date before the 2026 season.